 Unfortunately, taking an IB exam isn't cheap.
 There's a $119 fee per exam.
 While this is a lot of money, it's still much less than the tuition you would pay for the same intro-level college course.

 Many schools also have their own financial aid programs for IB.
 Learn more about IB costs here.

 What Are the 6 Core Courses in the IB Program?

-To earn the full IB diploma, you have to take courses from six subjects, one each from groups 1-5, and either one from group 6 or a substitute from one of the other groups:
+To earn the full IB Diploma, you have to take courses from six subjects, one each from groups 1-5, and either one from group 6 or a substitute from groups 1-4: